jzengg/felamily/README.md

 the NotebookForm).

 ### Bonus Features (TBD)
+- [ ] Can take database info and insert into templates
 - [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.
 - [ ] Can sort animals by their location and display them (shelter view)
 - [ ] full word processor and online application form